busbuyukefe/efesonik/README.md

 This system has a set of parametric-speaker arranged side-by-side with independent angle control for each one.
 This allows the system to be focused on more than one targets thus making a more usable.
 With each section being able to rotate independently it takes less space with the rotating-mechanism than a single speaker with a gimbal.

+You can see the code I used in this [gist](https://gist.github.com/busbuyukefe/7ff0d10a8e1e2d5ed5e22a36067409bf) I posted quite a while ago (Which is essentialy the same code from gururise but with a different pinout)

 In the amp section of the block diagram you can use anything else to handle the switching.
 The KiCAD drawing has a single sided PCB design but I didn't had the time to check if it is working.